Preparing for Labor

 Regular contractions

-Contractions are constant and increase in strength
+Contractions are constant and increase in strength and duration

 Pain is not alleviated by rest or eating

-will continue and continue to worsen
+Will continue and continue to worsen

 SIGNS OF LABOR